asacrea/ssl_segmentation/README.md

 ## Homework

 ## Point 1
-Check code and try to understand the conexion between code and the paper.
-Then run the train file and save your results.
+Review the code and try to understand the connection between the code and the paper.
+Then run the train file and save the results.
+In the report, identify and explain where in the code is the generation of the pseudo-tags.

+Also discuss:
+- Why they have used a Siamese architecture?
+- Why the clusters generated have semantic meaning?

 ## Point 2
 Modify the code in a way that only 2 transformations (1 of color, 1 of geometrics) can be aplied to images.
 Then run the train file and save your results.